nazimboudeffa/MindWaveIntuition/README.txt

-MindWave Intuition is an Android Application to monitor intuition
+MindWave Intuition is an Android Application to monitor intuition (work in progress)

 Intuition in a fundamental scientific approch is known as mediumnity in esotherism